cuylerstuwe/retort-to-top-10-things-wrong-with-javascript/README.md

 My question is: *"What result were you **expecting** as the outcome of adding two arrays?
 An array to an object?
 An object to another object?"*

+**There is no reason you should be trying to use an infix addition operator to "add" an object to an array.**

 This is a manufactured problem caused simply by not understanding how the language works.
 Any time you don't understand how a language works, regardless of the language, you will be confused.
 Period.
 The solution is to actively learn how it works rather than to passively complain.

 ## #3: "Automatic semicolon insertion."